rstrudel/pyjob/README.md

 python -m pyjob.launch hello hello.yml --scheduler slurm
 ```

 To try `pyjob` on your own experiments check Sections 2, to check how the example was built check Section 3, to use `pyjob` for distributed training, check Section 5.
-Once set up, with only one command you will be able to run a set jobs defined by a template:
+Once set up, with only one command you will be able to submit a set jobs defined by a template:

 ```
 python train.py --learning-rate {lr} --weight-decay {weight_decay} --dropout {dropout}